DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 Terminology:

 - The **OpenID provider** — The authorization server that issues the ID token.
-In this case, Okta is the OpenID provider.
+In this case, Azure AD is the OpenID provider.
 - The **end user** — The end user whose information is contained in the ID token.
-- The **relying party** — The client application that requests the ID token from Okta.
+- The **relying party** — The client application that requests the ID token from Azure AD.
 - The **ID token** — The token that is issued by the OpenID provider and contains information about the end user in the form of claims.
 - A **claim** — A piece of information about the end user.